varinaldi/CUSP2019_NYC_floodmap/README.md

 - raster of 311 flood complaint layerin same dimension

 Standard packages are used with the exception of baggingPU, script can be found [here](https://github.com/roywright/pu_learning/blob/master/baggingPU.py), credits to Roy Wright.

+### Vivaldi.ipynb
+This notebook runs through five ML techniques for Positive-Unlabeled learning.
+Data required:
+- rasters of feature layers in same dimensions
+- raster of 311 flood complaint layerin same dimension

+Standard packages are used with the exception of baggingPU, script can be found [here](https://github.com/roywright/pu_learning/blob/master/baggingPU.py), credits to Roy Wright.

+### Vivaldi.R
+This notebook runs through five ML techniques for Positive-Unlabeled learning.
+Data required:
+- rasters of feature layers in same dimensions
+- raster of 311 flood complaint layerin same dimension

+Standard packages are used with the exception of baggingPU, script can be found [here](https://github.com/roywright/pu_learning/blob/master/baggingPU.py), credits to Roy Wright.